StackStorm/st2/docs/source/chatops/notifications.rst

         - slack
         message: '"@channel: Woohoo!"'

-The message doesn't support jinja templating yet.
-This support will be added in the future.
 Also, when the notification triggers are sent out, the message supplied along with a ``data`` field containing the results of the execution are sent out.
 The rule can use these two fields - ``message`` and ``data`` - and send it out as part of the action.